Pano (song): Commercial performance

-Internationally, the song gained popularity in other Southeast Asian countries through its use in TikTok, drawing 100 million views on the platform.
+Nearly a year after its release, the song gained popularity in other Southeast Asian countries through its use in TikTok, drawing 100 million views on the platform.
 In Vietnam, "Pano" entered the Top 15 of Spotify Top 50 daily chart and the Top 50 of Billboard Vietnam Hot 100, a rarity for foreign songs in the country.
 The song peaked at number 14 on the Vietnam Hot 100 chart dated December 22, 2022 in its fourth week of charting.
 In Malaysia, the track debuted and peaked at number 19 in the Malaysia Songs chart ending on November 26.
 It is also the first Filipino song to enter the Spotify Top 50 - Malaysia chart, peaking at number 33.
 In Thailand, "Pano" ranked at number one on the international music charts of Line Melody for February 2023.
+"Pano" charted on the Global chart of Spotify Viral 50, including multiple component charts in Canada, Hong Kong, India, Indonesia, Malaysia, New Zealand, Pakistan, Philippines, Saudi Arabia, Singapore, Thailand, United Arab Emirates, and Vietnam.

+In retrospect, Tabudlo looked back on the song's commercial run and international revival in a 2023 Malaysian interview with TrendGrnd at Selangor: "It's crazy after two years of peaking in the Philippine charts because in history, it's the longest number one in the Philippines.
+And so, we kind of got over it when it kind of went down the charts, moved on to another era, moved on to other songs.
+We had no idea how Southeast Asian countries picked it up and championed it into their countries as well.
+It's amazing."
+Tabudlo added how the song's existence felt "nostalgic", citing the two years difference between its original release in 2021 and its peak internationally.
+He remarked: "It's a dream to, in a way, conquer Southeast Asia.
+Of course, I'm gonna go a long way, but just seeing that little light when it comes to my songs and how possible it is for different countries, especially Malaysia and Indonesia...
+How strong '[Pano]' is in their countries?
+I see a lot of potential with making more songs and having them to hear it as well, championing maybe in the future."

 Videos

 Lyric Video

 An accompanying lyric video for the song was uploaded onto Tabudlo's YouTube channel on December 6, 2021.
 As of March 2023, the lyric video has amassed 101 million views, becoming the singer's most viewed video on the platform and the most viewed song in the Philippines in 2022.

-With its rising recognition overseas, Tabudlo released four lyric videos of "Pano" on November 28, 2022 in different languages (Bahasa Indonesia, Vietnamese, Bahasa Malaysia, and Thai).
+With its rising recognition overseas, Tabudlo released four lyric videos of "Pano" on November 28, 2022, in different languages (Bahasa Indonesia, Vietnamese, Bahasa Malaysia, and Thai).
 The promotion was met with critical acclaim from the countries for its local accessibility, boosting both the Vietnamese and Thai versions of "Pano" to over 5 million views as of March 8, 2023.